 Leaders must pray for wisdom daily.
 John Wilson, former preacher at First Christian Church in Springfield, OH, once said, “When a church has problems, leaders have to determine: is this measles or a malignancy?”
 I have found three areas of malignancy which must not be ignored: false teaching, immorality, and divisiveness.

-Q: Renew.org talks about making disciples as the core mission of the church.
-If disciple making is the “road” which the church needs to travel, there are a couple of ditches on either side of the road which churches can swerve into.
-On the one side, you’ve got an ineffective traditionalism which doesn’t give much thought to cultural effectiveness.
+Q. Renew.org talks about making disciples as the core mission of the church, the road we need to travel.
+On the one side, one ditch churches veer into is an ineffective traditionalism which doesn’t give much thought to cultural effectiveness.
 On the other side, there’s a ditch which we might call an unfaithful progressivism.
-Progressivism doesn’t give much thought to biblical faithfulness.
 What are some ways you have seen churches swerve into the ditch of ineffective traditionalism, and what’s your advice for those churches?

 “Methods are many, principles are few; methods always change, principles never do.”
 We get into trouble when we want to make a method a principle.
 For example, some Christians assume that a particular hymn, organ, or piano should be put on the level of Bible truth, but when the saxophone, guitar, or drums come in, somehow they can see these as some kind of compromise.